COLLEGE CONTRIBUTION & NJ FAMILY LAW

 Additional things the courts look for when applying these factors is whether (a) the child has been legally emancipated, (b) whether the costs of said school are reasonable for the child's chosen field of study, and (c) whether the parent and/or child had previously waived their right to receive said aid by way of a Consent Agreement.
 Because said agreements are binding, and are difficult to overcome at a later time, it is absolutely necessary that parents consult an attorney before going to court to negotiate any sort of support agreement that directly, or indirectly, involves issues of higher-education or emancipation.

-If you live in these areas, or any other area of South Jersey and are facing a contested child support matter where college contribution and/or you our your spouse's duty to pay for a child's college education is contested, then please contact my office immediately for a free consultation.
+If you live in South Jersey and are facing a contested child support matter where college contribution and/or you our your spouse's duty to pay for a child's college education is contested, then please contact my office immediately for a free consultation.

 I treat every client with extra-special care and go over the evidence and facts of their case, in-depth, so that no stone is unturned in their legal defense.